JaHeRoth/NoriginMedia/README.md

  1. Download and install the .apk file: `app/build/outputs/apk/app-debug.apk`
  2. Clone the repo, open it in Android Studio, and hit run

-WARNING, the following might hinder the application from functioning correctly:
+**WARNING**, the following might hinder the application from functioning correctly:

  1. During development, Genymotion was used as the runtime-environment.
 In Genymotion, `localhost` is accessed through `10.0.3.2` Thus, it might be necessary to replace the constant `EPG_FILE_REMOTE` in `app/src/main/java/rothschild/henning/jacob/noriginmedia/controller/EPGFragment.java` when running the app in another environment.
  2. All the epg-data I was provided had start and end dates on 18 March.
 For the sake of demonstration, all dates are skewed to be in the current day.
 As the offset is based on the time between the current day and *18.03.2017*, this will not work as inteded if the dates are changed.
 To eliminate this functionality, replace the code in `hackyTimeRecenter()` in `app/src/main/java/rothschild/henning/jacob/noriginmedia/model/EPGDataCreator.java` with `return 0`